Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 to bring the headwear into the exam room and the headwear may be

 Applicants attempting to enter the test center wearing headwear who do not have a letter from the Committee authorizing them to do so will be issued a Chapter 6 Notice and will be asked to remove the headwear.

 During the essay and Performance Test sessions of the California Bar

-Law Students’ Examination, only the following items are allowed in the
+Law Students’ Exam, only the following items are allowed in the

 During the MBE sessions, the items listed above are allowed in the